vishaldpw/redis-replication-sentinels/README.md

 # Directory for Sentinel persistence files
 dir "/home/redis"

-# Protection settings
+# Protection settings - "protected-mode" should be off for accessibility
 protected-mode no

-# Quorum and failover settings
+# Quorum setting - set to 2 for this setup
 sentinel down-after-milliseconds mymaster 30000 sentinel parallel-syncs mymaster 1 sentinel failover-timeout mymaster 180000
-Note: Each Sentinel node will generate a unique ID automatically on startup.

-2.3 Start Sentinel on All Nodes
-On each node, start the Redis Sentinel:

-bash
-Copy code
-redis-sentinel /etc/redis-sentinel.conf
-Step 3: Verify Sentinel Setup
-To check the Sentinel setup and current master, run the following commands:
+start sentinel in all hosts

+$redis-sentinel /etc/redis-sentinel in all nodes

-Check the Current Master:
+Check following

-bash
-Copy code
-redis-cli -p 26379 sentinel get-master-addr-by-name mymaster Check Sentinel Nodes:

-bash
-Copy code
-redis-cli -p 26379 sentinel sentinels mymaster
+redis-cli -p 26379 sentinel get-master-addr-by-name mymaster  (will give you current master) redis-cli -p 26379 sentinel sentinels mymaster  (will give all sentinels, this will show all nodes but itself)
-These commands should display the current master and all configured Sentinel nodes, excluding the node from which the command is run.